SocialRaccon/API-Rest/README.md

 # API-Rest
-This is the API Rest for the Social Raccon App
+This is the API Rest for the Social Raccon App, it implements a SQL database with the following tables, but it is not necessary to create the database, the application will create it automatically.

+It doesn't use NoSQL databases because we don't need to store large amounts of data, and the data we need to store is relational.
+Also we doesn't implement NoSQL databases because we analyze our use case and we don't need to store large amounts of data such user comments, posts, etc.

 ## Setup
 1. Clone the repository